anrayliu/pyvidplayer/README.md

 - a few more clearly named variables
 - removed the close method since video resources are now released automatically
 - the draw method now returns true/false depending on if a frame has been drawn

+notice: Try to save the issues tab for genuine bugs with the script.
+If you just have a question, you can email me at anrayliu@gmail.com

 # **Example**
 ```